justinrlee/terraform-templates/cloud-networking/gcp-psc/readme.md

 `confluent_infra.tf`: No dependencies
 * Confluent 'environment' for provisioning Confluent resources in it (assumes you already have a Confluent org)

-`region_tfvars.output.tf`: Depends on everything else
+`tfvars.regional.tf`: Depends on everything else
 * For each region, will generate a tfvars file for the region-specific Terraform (at `region_<regionname>/terraform.tfvars`)

 ## Region terraform